If you struggle with day-to-day fears and anxieties, there are steps you can take to help you cope.

 2. Breathe through panic

-Stay where you are and feel the panic without trying to distract yourself.
-Place the palm of your hand on your stomach and breathe slowly and deeply.
+Stay where you are and notice the anxiety.
+Place the palm of your hand on your tummy and breathe slowly and deeply.

-The goal is to help the mind get used to coping with panic, which takes the fear of fear away.
+The goal is to help the mind get used to coping with panic.
+This helps you deal with fear.

 3. Face your fears

 Avoiding fears only makes them scarier.
-Whatever your fear, if you face it, it should start to fade.
-If you panic one day getting into a lift, it's best to get back into a lift the next day.
+If you face whatever it is you fear, it should start to fade.
+For example, if you panic one day getting into a lift, it's best to get back into a lift the next day.

 4. Imagine the worst